Advance Care Planning sessions now available

 Council on the Ageing (COTA) ACT is offering free one-on-one advice sessions to assist senior people in deciding how they would like to be cared for after becoming seriously ill or after a serious accident.

-An advanced care plan can empower and prepare individuals, their loved ones, carers and healthcare professionals for important healthcare decisions in the future.
+An advance care plan can empower and prepare individuals, their loved ones, carers and healthcare professionals for important healthcare decisions in the future.
 This approach reduces anxiety and improves outcomes for all involved.

 How would you like to be cared for?